Stegmami/LevelDesign_2023/docs/week2.md

 - My suggestion to you is to follow my GDD templates.
 [Basic GDD Template](https://docs.google.com/document/d/1hkeD6JVERprsUQ6_DjPkjXYH67kowzMvlsXDGJt3wIE/edit?usp=sharing).
 I created this template to demonstrate how you can see what you are missing just by making the GDD.
 - Consider the Experience you intend for you player, the Mechanics/Assets you will use and how you will Assess whether you have succeeded
 - I used Storyboarding Method: Beginning/Middle/End.
 Inventory of your Player's Perspective at the Beginning/Middle/End of the game.
 Then, consider the player's perspective at the Beginning, Middle and End of the Beginning.
-- I am working on a Fancy Template for our Beginning/Middle/End
+- Here is a link to a [Fancy Template for our Beginning/Middle/End perspective taking GDD](https://docs.google.com/spreadsheets/d/1Xv30I1VhMmRZYJ5PPiHIJ78d1gW7haCY/edit?usp=share_link&ouid=102518298898107497590&rtpof=true&sd=true)